lrgc01/docker-image_portfolio/docker.build/python3-dev/README.md

-## python3-dev intermediate image build over a ssh-stretch_slim image
+## python3-dev - an intermediate image build over a ssh-stretch_slim image

 Instead of build FROM debian:stretch-slim this image is build over the same stretch-slim plus an openssh-server.